EdDataScienceEES/tutorial-sroles1/docs/index.md

 # Add column giving 'size' numerical values for parcoords plot
 agri_data$size_plotly <- ifelse(agri_data$size == "Large", 1,
                                 ifelse(agri_data$size == "Small", 0, 0.5))

+head(agri_data) # See the new column we have added
 ```

 We will now plot the parallel coordinate graph.
-The numerical size column is a work-around to assign each level a colour and allows us to add a make-shift legend to seperate the levels.
+The numerical 'plotly_size' column is a work-around to assign each level a colour and allows us to add a make-shift legend to seperate the levels.
 To do this we add size as an extra variable and use our assinged numerical values to distinguish each level.
 We will use the label of this column as a make-shift legend.

 ```
 # Plot  a plotly parallel coordinate plot